chelab/m6A-SACseq/README.md

 ## Overview of the workflow

+1.

 ## How to use?

 For reproducibility, source code and dependencies have been packaged into one [docker image](https://hub.docker.com/r/y9ch/sacseq).
 You can run it thought [singularity](https://sylabs.io/singularity) container runtime.

+It would be very simple to finish the whole analysis.
+Just 3 steps:

-- Specific the path and the label of your data a yaml file:
+1. Specific the path and the label of your data a yaml file:

 for example,